-Most crossbow bolts are 16″ to 22″ in length, with the average being 20 inches.
-All crossbows come with a recommendation from the manufacturer regarding the length of the bolts you should use; when purchasing new bolts, you should make sure that they are the same length as recommended.
-Slightly longer bolts are usually fine, shorter ones are not because the tip could interfere with the crossbow rail (the groove where the bolt goes).
+Most crossbow arrows are 16″ to 22″ in length, with the average being 20 inches.
+All crossbows come with a recommendation from the manufacturer regarding the length of the arrows you should use; when purchasing new arrows, you should make sure that they are the same length as recommended.
+Slightly longer arrows are usually fine, shorter ones are not because the tip could interfere with the crossbow rail (the groove where the arrow goes).

-A crossbow bolt is made up of the following parts:
+A crossbow arrow is made up of the following parts:

-The shaft is the main “body” of a bolt, and it is to the shaft that all other elements of the bolt (mentioned below) are attached.
-Most modern crossbow bolts are made from either aluminum or carbon; these materials are light-weight, do not splinter, and are very resistant to bending.
+The shaft is the main “body” of an arrow, and it is to the shaft that all other elements of the (mentioned below) are attached.
+Most modern crossbow arrows are made from either aluminum or carbon; these materials are light-weight, do not splinter, and are very resistant to bending.
 A combination of both these materials is sometimes used as well.

 Shafts come with varying degrees of stiffness; that stiffness is referred to as the “spine” of the bolt.
-The more resistant a bolt is to bending, the more “spine” it is said to have.
+The more resistant to bending an arrow is, the more “spine” it is said to have.

 The weight of the bolt shaft is expressed in “grains.”
 When buying a new set of bolts, the manufacturer will either provide the total weight in grains (for example: 350), or he may simply provide you with a GPI value, which is short for “Grains Per Inch.”
 If only the latter is provided, you can calculate the total weight by multiplying the length of the shaft in inches by its GPI.
 So if the shaft is rated at 15 GPI, and the total length of the shaft is 20 inches, then the total weight of the shaft is 15 x 20 = 300 grain.